ALackey-ai/ALackey-ai.github.io/index.md

 >Don't be upset by the results you didn't get from the work you didn't do.

 *-Unknown*

+&nbsp;

 Oh, and if your curious, this [guy](https://www.boisestate.edu/coen-cs/people/faculty/shane-panter/) made me do this.